pablodecm/phd_thesis/src/103_chapter_3.md

 of the likelihood-free techniques that will be presented later in this chapter strongly depend on the dimensionality of the observable space considered.
-Hence, it is desirable to further combine the reconstructed outputs in a lower dimensional summaries, either of each single observation or a set of multiple observations.
+Hence, it is desirable to further combine the reconstructed outputs in a lower dimensional *summary statistics*, either of each single observation or a set of multiple observations, so simpler statistical models that related the parameters of interest with the observations can be constructed.

 Insofar we have been dealing with the problem of how a single event is distributed $p ( \boldsymbol{x}|\boldsymbol{\theta})$,